Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles

 \section{Conclusions}

 The differential cross section for the coherent reaction, $\gamma d \rightarrow \pi^0\pi^0 d$ has been measured at BGOOD for \dangle$ > 0.8$ via the identification of $\pi^0\rightarrow \gamma\gamma$ in the BGO Rugby Ball and the deuteron in the Forward Spectrometer.
 In this kinematic regime, the momentum transferred to the deuteron is significantly higher than the internal Fermi momentum and prevents the strength and shape of the excitation spectra being described by the conventional coherent photoproduction models of Fix, Arenh\"ovel and Egorov~\cite{fix05,egorov15}, or by a simplistic toy model of quasi-free production where final state nucleons coalesce to form the deuteron via $\Delta\pi$ rescattering.
 Instead, the data supports the findings of the ELPH collaboration, with proposed isoscalar dibaryon states at 2380, 2470 and 2630\,MeV/c$^2$.
 The lowest of these states agrees in mass and width to the $d^*(2380)$ dibaryon.
-Finer $W$ resolution and higher statistical precision is needed for confirmation of these states however.
+Finer $W$ resolution and higher statistical precision is needed for confirmation however.

 A low mass enhancement in the $\pi^0\pi^0$ invariant mass distribution at low $W$ agrees with the ABC effect and adds credence to the $d^*(2380)$ contributing to the excitation spectrum.
-With knowledge of the $d^*(2380)$ angular distribution, fitting to this spectrum enables an extraction of the $\gamma d \rightarrow d^*(2380)\rightarrow \pi^0\pi^0 d$ cross section of $(8.7 \pm 3.5_\mathrm{stat} \pm 2.1_\mathrm{sys})$\,nb.
+With knowledge of the $d^*(2380)$ angular distribution, fitting to this spectrum enables an extraction of the $\gamma d \rightarrow d^*(2380)\rightarrow \pi^0\pi^0 d$ cross section of $(11.3 \pm 3.2_\mathrm{stat} \pm 2.7_\mathrm{sys})$\,nb.

 A peak in the $\pi^0 d$ invariant mass at 2114\,MeV/c$^2$ supports the case of the isovector dibaryon reported by the ELPH collaboration.
 A striking feature of this new data is the narrow width of less than 20\,MeV/c$^2$, conflicting with the 91\,MeV/c$^2$ width reported at ELPH.
 The differential cross section with respect to $W$ is described well by the proposed 2630\,MeV/$c^2$ dibaryon and supports the sequential decay of an isoscalar to an isovector dibaryon decay mechanism.
-The $\pi^0\pi^0$ invariant mass also exhibits structure which suggests that the $\pi^0$ are beyond relative $s$-wave, maybe indicating a high-spin component of the isoscalar state, for example, a quasi-bound N(1680)5/2$^+$N system.